-- .
-One of the largest CSP plants in the world - A joint venture between Masdar (51%), ADRPF (29%) and Total (20%) - Located 120 kilometres from Abu Dhabi in the Al Dhafra Region - Powers more than 20,000 UAE homes and displaces 175,000 tonnes of CO2 per year - Covers an area of 2.5 km2, equivalent to 285 football fields. - · Installed capacity of 100MW - Made up of 768 parabolic trough collectors - Inaugurated in March 2013 it enters the turbine to dramatically increase the cycle's efficiency.
+- One of the largest CSP plants in the world - A joint venture between Masdar (51%), ADRPF (29%) and Total (20%) - Located 120 kilometres from Abu Dhabi in the Al Dhafra Region - Powers more than 20,000 UAE homes and displaces 175,000 tonnes of CO2 per year - Covers an area of 2.5 km, equivalent to 285 football fields. - Installed capacity of 100MW - Made up of 768 parabolic trough collectors - Inaugurated in March 2013

+In addition, the solar project uses a booster to heat steam as it enters the turbine to dramatically increase the cycle's efficiency.
 The plant also includes a dry-cooling system that significantly reduces water consumption - a critical advantage, particularly in the arid environment of Abu Dhabi.